jsdelivr/globalping-probe/README.md

 ## Security

 - The probe doesn't open any ports or accept any incoming connections.
-It can only establish a connection with our API over a secure connection.
+It can only connect to our API over a secure connection.
 - We use regularly updated lists and databases of domains and IPs that are associated with malware or potentially dangerous content and completely ban them on the API level.
-- We rate-limit all users on the API level to avoid the abuse of network
+- We rate-limit all users on the API level to avoid the abuse of our network

 ## Scaling tests

 The amount of tests that your probe is able to process will scale according to the amount of available CPU cores and average CPU load over the past few minutes.
 Our code is very lightweight and shouldn't use too many of your resources, so in most cases we recommend running our probe as is.
-But if you're worried you can use --cpuset-cpus="0-2" to limit the number of available cores.
+But if you're worried you can use this docker parameter `--cpuset-cpus="0-2"` to limit the number of available cores.

 ## Development